k8s-school/k8s-school-www/content/blog/1-kubectl-run-deprecated.md

 ```
 It talks about two alternatives.
 Only the `kubectl create` command works as expected and generate a Deployment resource.

-### Note
-    Please note that by moving to 'kubectl create' command, we are losing the ability to fully customize generated Deployment.
-For exmaple, it is no longer possible to define replicas (--replicas option), resources (--requests and --limits options) or implicit exposition with a Service (--expose option).
+Please note that by moving to `kubectl create` command, we are losing the ability to fully customize generated Deployment.
+For exmaple, it is no longer possible to define replicas (--replicas option), resources (`--requests` and `--limits` options) or implicitly create an associated Service with `--expose` option.

 **"Create" command alternative**
 ```